devblackops/Release-Pipeline-Example/README.md

 script which will return system information about a given computer.
 This repository also includes associated tests and build tasks for day to day operations and deployment of the script.

+>See [Building a Simple Release Pipeline in PowerShell using psake, Pester, and PSDeploy](https://devblackops.io/building-a-simple-release-pipeline-in-powershell-using-psake-pester-and-psdeploy/) for a detailed walkthrough of this repo.

 ## Usage
 A ```psake``` script has been created to manage the various operations related to testing and deployment of ```ServerInfo.ps1```